If you have forgotten your password, please request a password reset.

 This is really very good Stuart - although I'm bloody hopeless at coming on here and making comments I really do enjoy reading your stuff - well done mate

 thanks for the kind comments on 'Bayonet In The Shed' MC - wow - Kipling you say (hopefully the poet not the baker) thanks for the kind compliment - what with you and your Kipling and Stu referencing Billy Bragg - don't know whether to go old school or protest/punk.
 It's lined up to be rattled out as a song on my next CD - will have to decide quickly which direction to take it - thanks once again

 Comment is about M.C.
 Newberry (poet profile)

-Comment is about Pain (blog)
+Comment is about The Bayonet In The Shed (blog)

 © Copyright 2017 Write Out Loud 2015 CIC.
 All rights reserved.